pebakery/pebakery-docs/LangRef/Variables.md

 ## Declaring Variables

-Variables consist of a unique name used to identify the variable and must be encloded in percent signs `%`.
+Variables consist of a unique name used to identify the variable and must be enclosed in percent signs `%`.
 Variable names are case insensitive, so `%myVar%` is the same as `%MYVAR%`.

 Variables can be defined in several different ways: